A Unified Inference Framework for Multiple Imputation Using Martingales

-It is well known that under Assumptions \ref{asump-ignorable} and \ref{asump-overlap}, the ACE can be identified and estimated through many different approaches including outcome regression, augmented/inverse probability weighting (AIPW/IPW), or matching.
+It is well known that under the common assumptions in the causal inference literature, including the treatment ignorability and overlap assumptions (Assumptions \ref{asump-ignorable} and \ref{asump-overlap} in the supplementary material), the ACE can be identified by various important estimators that are widely used in practice, including outcome regression, augmented/inverse probability weighting (AIPW/IPW), or matching.
 See \citet{imbens2004nonparametric} and \citet{rosenbaum2002observational} for surveys of these estimators.
+These common estimators are asymptotically linear and belong to the class of estimators in our general setup.
+We review these estimators below and identify their influence functions in the supplementary material.